 Falkirk Council's first development plan scheme was published in May 2009, with subsequent annual revisions.
-This 4th revision:
+This 5th revision:

-- Explains the current development plan framework covering the area; - Explains the key stages in preparing the new local development plan; - Outlines the progress already made in the process of preparing the local development plan; - Sets out an updated timetable for the preparation of the local development plan; - Confirms the Council's intention with regard to the preparation of supplementary guidance; and - Explains how the Council is involving, and will continue to involve people and agencies at each stage of preparing the local development plan (participation statement).
+- Explains the current development plan framework covering the area; - Explains the key stages in preparing the new local development plan;

+- Outlines the progress already made in the process of preparing the local development plan; - Sets out an updated timetable for the remaining stages of the local development plan; - Confirms the Council's intentions for the preparation of supplementary guidance; and - Explains how the Council has involved, and will continue to involve, people and agencies at each stage of preparing the local development plan (participation statement).